Tony

 that steps of 2 pi / PHI give a maximally uniform distribution

-of phases throughout time (non-unique, as 2 pi / PHI^2 is just
+of phases throughout time (non-unique, as 2 pi / PHI^2 is just as good,

 see Kappraff - Connections, McGraw-Hill, 1991).